sachishs-15/Mixup-VFL/README.md

 ## Results

-For regression tasks with only 20% aligned data, our mixup strategies achieved RMSE reductions of up to 72% compared to baseline methods.
-Similarly, our object detection implementation on COCO and PASCAL VOC datasets showed consistent improvements in test loss metrics when incorporating unaligned data.
+For regression tasks with only 20% aligned data, our mixup strategies achieve RMSE reductions of up to 72% compared to baseline methods.
+Similarly, our object detection implementation on COCO and PASCAL VOC datasets shows consistent improvements in test loss metrics when incorporating unaligned data.

 ## Acknowledgments